macinv/docker-fin-jupyter/README.md

 - matplotlib
 - ipython
 - ipykernel

+## Also installed

+* blpapi c++ and Python in conda's root environment
+* depedencies for exporting notebooks as pdf files

 ## Run
 Jupyter runs on 8888 by default, to run it with the default configurations: